-502 BEGINNING THREE-DIMENSIONAL DESIGN
+502 BEGINNING THREE-DIMENSIONAL DESIGN 3 UNITS

-UC:CSU (CAN ART 16) Prerequisite: None | Required of Art majors Lecture: 2 hours, lab 2 hours
+UC:CSU (CAN ART 16)

+Prerequisite: None | Required of Art majors

-An introduction to art making utilizing three dimensional materials, including additive and subtractive methods.
-Students will study and apply historical concepts of space and form through drawing, visualization and construction of original works of art.
+An introduction to three dimensional arts through the study of great works of the human imagination.
+Students will study and apply historical concepts of space and form; through drawing, visualization and construction of original works of art.